Mahmoudadel17/TO-DO-App-CodeSoft-Internship/README.md

 - Navigation: The Navigation component is employed to manage navigation within the app.
 It provides a consistent and predictable way to navigate between different screens.

-- UI Components: The app features a Tab Layout for organizing content and enhancing user navigation between different sections.

 - Database: Room Database is utilized to handle local data persistence.
 This provides a robust and efficient way to manage and query data locally.

 - Concurrency: Coroutines are used to manage asynchronous operations and simplify concurrency handling.
 They enable smoother execution of tasks without blocking the main thread.